operator-framework/operator-sdk/website/content/en/docs/contribution-guidelines/local-changes.md

 ---
-title: Testing changes Locally
+title: Testing Changes Locally
-weight: 40
+linkTitle: Local Changes
 ---

-## Testing changes Locally
+## Testing Changes Locally

 If your changes are in the SDK commands then you just need to run `make install` to be able to use an SDK binary built from the source code and then test locally it.
 Also, see that you can run `operator-sdk version` to check what is the commit used to built it.